List of nature reserves in the Republic of Ireland

 This is a list of nature reserves in Ireland.

 The lists below shows the names and locations of nature reserves in Ireland.
 A nature reserve in Ireland is a designated area of importance to wildlife, protected by a ministerial order.
 The majority of these reserves are owned by the state, but some are under the ownership of organisations or in private ownership.
 The first reserves were established under the 1976 Wildlife Act.
-They are designated and managed by the National Parks and Wildlife Division of Duchas and Department of Culture, Heritage and Gaeltacht.
+They are designated and managed by the National Parks and Wildlife Service of the Department of Housing, Local Government and Heritage.
 All these designated reserves are Natural Heritage Areas (NHAs), with some of them also listed as Special Areas of Conservation (SACs).